nayeemmz/cmsc426Spring2021/pano.md

 Fig 4. shows the output after ANMS.
 Clearly, the corners are spread across the image.
 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/pano/anms-output.png" width="100%">
   <div class="figcaption"> Fig. 4: Output of ANMS on first 2 images.
 Note that if you are using matplotlib to plot the corners.
-You have to flip the indices to get the (x,y) coordinates, since matrix indexing starts from upper left corner, while the origin is at the bottom left corner.  </div>
+You have to flip the indices to get the (x,y) coordinates, since the first index of a matrix indexes vertical direction (columns), and the second index indexes horizontal direction (rows), whereas (x,y) coordinates is exactly the opposite. </div>
 </div>

 <a name='feat-descriptor'></a>